-Why get thee gone ! horror and night go with thee.
+Why get thee gone! horror and night go w... thee.
 Sisters of Acheron, go hand in hand, Go dance around the bower, and close them in : And tell them that I sent you to salute them.
-Profane the ground, and for the ambrosial rose And breath of jessamine, let hemlock blacken, And deadly nightshade poison all the air: For the sweet nightingale, may ravens croak, Toads pant, and adders rustle through the leaves: May serpents winding up the trees let fall Their hissing necks upon them from above, And mingle kisses-such as I would give them.
+Profane the ground, and for the ambrosial rose And breath of jessamine, let hemlock blacken, And deadly nightshade poison all the air : For the sweet nightingale, may ravens croak, Toads pant, and adders rustle through the leaves: May serpents winding up the trees let fall Their hissing necks upon them from above, And mingle kisses-such as I would give them.

-Young.
+YOUNG.

 Why have those banished and forbidden legs Dared once to touch a dust of England's ground ?
-But more than why-why have they dared to march So many miles upon her peaceful bosom; Frightening her pale-faced villagers with war, And ostentation of despised arms ?
-Comest thou because the anointed king is hence Why, foolish boy, the king is left behind; And in my loyal boson lics his power.
-33
+But more than why-why have they dared to marck so many miles upon her peaceful bosom; Frightening her pale-faced villagers with war, And ostentation of despised arms ?
+Comest thou because the anointed king is hence Why, foolish boy, the king is left behind; And in my loyal bosom lies his power.
+33 Were I but now the lord of such hot youth, As when brave Gaunt, thy father, and myself, Rescued the Black Prince, that young Mars of men From forth the ranks of many thousand French; Oh, then, how quickly should this arm of mine, Now prisoner to the palsy, chastise thee, And minister correction to thy fault.